 The Critical Path on the Gantt Chart

-The critical path in the Gantt chart is a particular phenomenon in which an individual task can cause delays in a related sequence of tasks, pushing the overall project's end date.
-You can easily calculate whether the task delays will affect the project's duration.
+The critical path in the Gantt chart is a particular phenomenon in which an individual task cause delays in a related sequence of tasks, pushing the overall project's end date.
+You easily calculate whether the task delays affect the project's duration.

 How To Make a Gantt Chart

-You require one vertical axis that will include tasks and a horizontal axis that shows the timeline.
-We will discuss creating a Gantt chart in Excel, Google Sheets, and a project management tool.
+You require one vertical axis that includes tasks and a horizontal axis that shows the timeline.
+Let's discuss creating a Gantt chart in Excel, Google Sheets, and a project management tool.

 Gantt Chart in Microsoft Excel

-It should include the following elements: a project table, an Excel bar chart, duration data, and a task description.
+It includes the following elements: a project table, an Excel bar chart, duration data, and a task description.

 Gantt Chart Google Sheets

-As in the previous example, creating a Gantt chart in Google sheets will take minutes.
-You can use free templates or create your own chart in Google Sheets.
-While this process requires a bit of explaining, we will only go through the basic details.
+As in the previous example, creating a Gantt chart in Google Sheets take minutes.
+Use free templates or create your own chart in Google Sheets.
+While this process requires a bit of explaining, we only go through the basic details.

 Make sure to open a new document and add basic task details.
 Enter the start and end date of each task.
-Apply a formula that will calculate the length of each task.
+Apply a formula that calculates the length of each task.

 Gantt Chart Project Management Tools

 If you already use a Gantt chart daily, consider trying ActiveCollab features.
-We are convinced you can take your project planning skills to the next level with our amazing tool!
+Take your project planning skills to the next level with our amazing tool!